bubbleupdev/BubbleUp_Gtmdatalayer/README.md

 * **Include 'Push Identify' feature**
 If enabled, turn on 'Push Identify' feature for authorized users (push on all pages: first name, last name and e-mail).
 If disabled, turn off.

+* **Include Google Optimize Anti-Flicker-Snippet**
+If enabled, the Google Optimize Anti-Flicker-Snippet is enabled before GTM execution.

 ### Layout stuff
 In order to have products list working on magento default template, you'll need to add the following: